tensorflow/tfjs-core/docs/tutorials/ml_beginners.md

  */
 function loss(prediction, actual) {
-  // Having a good error metric is key for training a machine learning model
+  // Having a good error metric is key for training a machine learning model const error = dl.scalar(actual).sub(prediction).square();
-  // Feel free to experiment with this and see how it affects the result. const error = dl.scalar(actual).sub(prediction).square();
   return error;
 }